 No. As long as the ProCertification applicant meets the experience and skills requirements, no specific training is required.
 However, NRCA has curriculum that you can use for new and inexperienced workers looking to become safety conscious, skilled roof system installers.
 This training gives a foundational level of knowledge so they can add value on a job site more quickly, but it alone is not enough to prepare someone to be certified.
 They need to practice and become skilled over time.

-A roofing worker seeking certification must schedule his or her hands-on, skills-based performance exam with a ProCertification Qualified Assessor and NRCA can help locate one for you.
-For more information about finding a Qualified Assessor in your area, call (866) ASK-NRCA (275-6722) and ask for the Certification Department.
+A roofing worker seeking installer certification must schedule his or her hands-on, skills- based performance exam with a ProCertification Qualified Assessor.
+To find a Qualified Assessor in your area, visit NRCA’s Qualified Assessor Directory.

-Potential locations include a roofing contractor's shop, local manufacturer's training center, local distribution center, local union training facility, vocational school, community college or other type of facility.
-In addition to these independent testing locations, NRCA also is establishing Authorized Testing Locations that in the future, will be listed publicly and searchable by zip code on NRCA's website.
+Potential locations include a roofing contractor's shop, local manufacturer's training center, local distribution center, local union training facility, vocational school, community college or other similar facility.
+In addition to these independent testing locations, NRCA also is establishing Authorized Testing Locations that will be listed publicly and searchable by ZIP code on NRCA's website.,/p>

 All hands-on performance testing activities are scheduled by NRCA ProCertification Qualified Assessors.
-To find a Qualified Assessor in your area, call (866) ASK-NRCA (275-6722) and ask for the Certification Department.
+To find a Qualified Assessor in your area, visit NRCA’s Qualified Assessors Directory.

 Yes.
 All information, materials and tests are available in English and Spanish.
 If you are concerned about a particular worker's literacy, the online knowledge exam also is available as an "audio-delivery" option where the questions can be heard via a headset at the Prometric location.
 Spanish-speaking ProCertification candidates can have their hands-on performance exams conducted by an NRCA Qualified Assessor who speaks conversational Spanish.

-The hands-on, skills-based performance exam also is time limited and takes up to 2 1/2 hours to complete depending on the type of roof system.
-Candidates are advised to arrive 30 minutes before their scheduled hands-on exam times to check-in and complete any needed setup tasks.
+The hands-on, skills-based performance exam also is time-limited and takes up to three hours to complete depending on the type of roof system.
+Candidates are advised to arrive 30 minutes before their scheduled hands-on exam times to check in and complete any needed setup tasks.

-To gain admission to all NRCA ProCertification testing centers, you must present a valid (unexpired) government issued photo ID such as a driver's license, passport or work authorization card.
-Failure to supply proper ID at the time of the exam is considered a missed appointment and an additional exam fee may apply.
+To gain admission to all NRCA ProCertification testing centers, candidates must present a valid (unexpired) government issued photo ID such as a driver's license, passport or work authorization card.
+Failure to supply proper identification at the time of the exam is considered a missed appointment, and an additional exam fee may apply.

-The certification fee does not include the cost of the 2nd, hands-on, skills-based performance exam.
-That cost is arranged between the Qualified Assessor conducting the exam and the applicant.
-Previous fees have ranged from $0 to around $250.
+The roof system installer certification fee does not include the cost of the hands-on, skills-based performance exam.
+That cost is determined by the Qualified Assessor conducting the exam and the applicant.
+Fees typically range from $0 to $250.

-Yes; an applicant may retake either the online exam or the hands-on, skills-based performance exam if needed.
-A candidate may retake the online portion of the exam after a five-day grace period.
+Yes; an applicant may retake either the knowledge exam or the hands-on, skills-based performance exam if needed.
+An applicant is assigned unlimited access to the online knowledge exam upon registration.